-The assumptions used to determine the value adjustments for inventories (goods) and the judgement exercised by the legal representatives are appropriate.
+The assumptions used to determine the value adjustments for merchandise and the judgement exercised by the legal representatives are appropriate.

-2) Existence and accuracy of revenue from the sale of goods
+Existence and accuracy of revenue from the sale of goods

-Please refer to sections 3.5.5 (subsection Revenue) and 3.5.7 (subsection Revenue recognition) of the notes to the consolidated financial statements for information on the accounting policies applied and the assumptions made.
+Please refer to section 3.3.2 (Accounting policies) in the notes to the consolidated financial statements for information on the accounting policies applied and the assumptions made.